Ribbon (band)

 Ribbon was a Japanese pop group that consisted of Hiromi Nagasaku, Arimi Matsuno and Aiko Satoh.
 It released its first single on 6 December 1989, and its final album before it disbanded on 18 March 1994.
 Its first single "Little Date" is best known as the second opening of the anime Ranma ½.

+Four of Ribbon's singles reached the top 10 in the national Oricon Singles Chart, and their first album Lucky Point reached #9 on the Oricon Albums Chart.